Spangles (sweets): Old English Spangles

 The Old English Spangles packet contained "traditional English" flavours.
 The standard line-up was liquorice (black), mint humbug (brown), pear drop (orange/red), aniseed (green) and treacle (opaque mustard yellow), but other flavours appeared from time to time.

 The sweets' individual wrappers were striped, distinguishing them from regular Spangles.
 The tube was black, white and purple, and designed for a more mature and sophisticated clientele than the regular variety.

 Mystery Spangles

-At one point a mystery flavour was released where the wrappers had question marks on them and one was invited to guess the flavour.
-The flavour was eventually revealed as Fruit Cocktail.
+A 1964 marketing campaign involved a Mystery Flavour Contest in which packets of 'Five Fruit Flavour' Spangles contained a flavour with question marks on the internal wrapper.
+Press advertisements invited consumers to guess the fruit blend flavour from a list of six possibilities to win a transistor radio.
+After the competition closed in September the flavour was revealed as Fruit Cocktail.

 In popular culture

 Spangles were mentioned in The Kinks' song "Art Lover", from their 1981 album, Give the People What They Want.
 In 1977, the British novelty pop band Lieutenant Pigeon released an instrumental single titled "Spangles".
 The Fall song "It's A Curse" on their album The Infotainment Scan, also includes a reference to Spangles.